 You can use it without dilution, but it’s prone to clumping when placed at a cold temperature.

 Tips for Using Vegetable Oil

 The drawback of using vegetable oil is that it tends to leak on your chainsaw and bar when used for the first time.
-To prevent leaks, locate the screw on the oiler flow, usually found underneath the saw, and adjust it.
+To prevent chainsaw oil leaks upon storing your chainsaw, locate the screw on the oiler flow that is usually found underneath the saw, and adjust it.

 4. Hydraulic Fluid

 Hydraulic oils are close and alike to traditional motor oil and bar oil in terms of oil viscosity and flash point.

 Hydraulic fluid can also be used to hydrate the chainsaw guide and bar or as an extender should your chain lubricant run out, but it is not recommended as a permanent solution.